Introduction

 10) From October 2016: “Arising, existing, expiring: such is nature.
 What’s the commotion?” and “555+…” and “Ever since Prayut became Prime Minister, this is the first time that everyone in Thailand keeps their ears peeled for what he’s going to say.”

 The last post was made while King Bhumibol was gravely ill and the general public was posting messages wishing for His Majesty’s recovery.
 The defendant’s post had a satirical and derisive intent towards the people who were posting well-wishing messages, satirized and derided His Majesty’s illness as an ordinary occurrence, and contained a curse on the king to pass away.
 Arguing for the plaintiff’s case, a Thai language expert testified that “according to the principles of discourse analysis, the question of what the speaker is referring to cannot be considered literally; the communicatory context and the deeper meanings must also be looked into.
 Even though the defendant did not specify anyone’s name, but in context the reference can be inferred; it was a question posed rhetorically.
-Some of the texts also contained something like an attitude.”
+Some of the texts also contained something like an attitude.” - The defense: The defendant testified that none of the posts were directed towards the king or the monarchy as alleged:

 1) By the worship of idols, he was referring to the animistic idolatry of fortune goddesses, enchanted cloths, wooden images of the phallus, etc.; he addressed this subject constantly (exhibit: post history);